rakutenrewards/docker-elasticsearch/README.md

 # How To Use

 Configure it for your needs through the `gce.env` file.
+Make sure you have an environment variable `PROJECT_ID` defined with your google project ID.

-Make sure you have `gcloud` installed and configured and look up the suppored build options in the `Makefile`
+Make sure you have `gcloud` installed and configured.
+Look up the suppored build options in the `Makefile`

-default target would build, push and create a cluster in your project.
+The `default` target would build the docker image, push it to your `gcr.io` and create a cluster in your project.

 The build process will create the `elastic.env` which will have all the user passwords and environment variables provided to the cluster.